NOTE: This job application requires a PERSONALIZED cover letter. Any applications without a personalized cover letter will not be considered.

 4) English teaching qualification

-5) N3 or higher ability in Japanese (if you don’t speak Japanese, you can list other languages that you have learned)
+5) N3 or higher ability in Japanese (if you don’t speak Japanese, you can list other languages that you have learned.
+The point of this is to show that you have language learning experience.)

 It is not necessary to meet all of the above criteria, but the more of them that you meet, the better your chances will be.

-If you are interested in the position, please write us a personalized cover letter explaining which of the above criteria you meet as well as any other factors that you think would make you a good candidate for this position.
+If you are interested in the position, please write us a personalized cover letter explaining which of our five criteria you meet, your general approach to language teaching and language learning, as well as any other factors that you think would make you a good candidate for this position.

 Thank you for your application.